gouruiyu/Mobility_Bias_Viz/README.md

 1. Make changes according to code reviews until approval.
 1. Merge the feature branch into dev .
 1. Start or continue from step 1.

+### For Code Review
+1. Stash current dev work (if needed).
+Pull the feature branch to local.
+Checkout to the feature branch.
+2. In R Studio, **clear objects from the local space**.
+Run App, make sure that:
+    - No previous functions are broken (No regression).
+    - The new feature is working as intended.
+3. Give code review comments, with potential issues (attach a screenshot if it helps), refactor suggestions, or feature improvement suggestions.
+4. Appove the merge if changes fulfill expectations.